PKizzle/dns/README.md

 Miek Gieben - 2025- - <miek@miek.nl>

+See [anonymous users asking for support](https://berthub.eu/articles/posts/anonymous-help/) on why these kind of requests/issues usually get closed pretty swiftly.

 # Building/developing

 This library uses Go modules and uses semantic versioning.
 Getting the code and working with the library is